lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

     Op --> B
 ```

-Here `ValueB.previous` will contain two references of `ValueA` which when calling the backwards function will cause the thread to panic due to the runtime checks of `RefCell`.
+Here `ValueB.previous` will contain two references of `ValueA` which, when calling the backwards function will cause the thread to panic due to the runtime checks of `RefCell`.
 Simply dropping them right after their mutable borrow prevents this issue.
 This problem can arise ANYWHERE there are more than one previous node's involved in an operation.

 ### Implementation of MUL